Subscribe now to stay up-to-date

 • There are no repeating forms of data

-• Attributes are correctly dependent on their primary key
+• Attributes are correctly dependent on their

 To avoid this, companies too often put the responsibility on the customer who is importing the data by having them read through a lot of complicated CSV documentation or download a CSV template and then force their data to fit into it.

-If engineering teams do take on creating a data normalization feature for a data importer to help with customer data onboarding, then they could end up building something that is just as time consuming to create as the core product they’re building that customers are actually paying for.
-The battle of manual vs automatic is usually a question of where you want engineers to spend time.
+If engineering teams do take on creating a data normalization feature for a data importer to help with customer data onboarding, then they could end up building something that is just as time-consuming to create as the core product they're building that customers are actually paying for.
+The battle of manual vs. automatic is usually a question of where you want engineers to spend time.

 Automatic data normalization

-There is a new emerging technology that helps teams save huge amounts of time on quality customer data onboarding.
-Flatfile’s data onboarding platform is a pre-built data importer that you can drop into your web application.
-It includes advanced import functionality such as data normalization, CSV auto-column matching, data hooks, and more.
-Flatfile’s data onboarding platform can be implemented in as little as a day as opposed to 3-4 engineering sprints.
+A new emerging technology helps teams save huge amounts of time on quality customer data onboarding.
+The Flatfile Data Exchange Platform includes advanced import functionality like data normalization, auto-column matching, data hooks, and more.
+Flatfile's data onboarding platform can also be implemented in as quickly as a day instead of 3-4 engineering sprints.

-Data normalization is critical to ensure data redundancies don’t occur and that your team can work effectively with clean data.
-With most data exchange experiences, data normalization needs to be explicitly built in to the data importer as a feature.
-Flatfile’s data onboarding platform offers data normalization along with other features to help customers instantly get value.
+Data normalization is critical for ensuring data redundancies don't occur and that your team can work effectively with clean data.
+With most data exchange experiences, data normalization needs to be explicitly built into the data importer as a feature.